daryl-sen/sequelize-test/docs/associations.md

     }
 ```

 `this.hasMany()` is quite verbose.
 It takes in two arguments here: the child model and an optional object for additional configuration.
 If a `foreignKey` were not specified here, the default column name would have been `UserId`.
 Passing a foreignKey here overrides the default value, and is useful if you're using a different set of naming conventions.
 Personally, I recommend going with the default so that sequelize won't be fighting you every step of the way.
-Whichever you choose, just be consistent.
+I used `"user_id"` here to show that a different option is available.

 #### Child model (Post)